tbattz/openGLMap/README.md

 * This project needs to be compiled with c++11.
 Project >> Properties >> C/C++ Build >> Settings >> Tool Settings >> GCC C++ Compiler >> Miscellaneous.
 Under the Other flags box, add -std=c++11.
 Eclipse will build the project but may still show errors.
 To fix this, go to Project >> Properties >> C/C++ General >> Preprocessor Include Paths, Macros etc. >> Providers.
 Locate CDT GCC Built-in Compiler Settings.
 Uncheck the "Use global provider shader between project" box, and append -std=c++0x to the "Command to get compiler specs:" entry box.
 Move this entry to the top of the list using Move Up.
 Apply and click ok.
 Then re-resolve the includes using Project >> C/C++ Index >> Re-resolve Unresolved Includes.

+# Models
+Rudimentary models are stored [here](https://drive.google.com/drive/folders/0B8WtiKHIU0VNMzFjU2dlU2c1SVE?usp=sharing).
+They should be placed in a Models folder at the top directory, parallel to src and Debug.